Traditional Grease Control Bricks

 - Bug On A Rope provides a big boost to any lift station

-- Releases seven strains of bacteria, productive enzymes and oxygen-rich biostimulants
+- Releases seven strains of bacteria, productive biocatalysts and oxygen-rich biostimulants

 - Degrades fats, oils, and grease in lift stations and sewer lines